Wix Vs. Weebly

 Choosing the right website builder is not an easy task, especially given that there are so many professional website builders and tools available at affordable prices.
-Two of the most popular such platforms, Wix and Weebly offer a variety of features which enhance the user’s experience when building a website, including user friendly drag-and-drop interfaces that allow even the most novice webmaster to build a visually appealing website in no time.
-We have selected 4 of the most important features to compare when deciding between Wix and Weebly.
+Two of the most popular such platforms, Wix website builder and Weebly offer a variety of features which enhance the user’s experience when building a website, including user-friendly drag-and-drop interfaces that allow even the most novice webmaster to build a visually appealing website in no time.
+We have selected 5 of the most important features to compare when deciding between Wix and Weebly.

 If you are just starting to learn the ropes of building a website, you might be looking for a platform offering a sizable library of website design templates.
 From this point of view, Wix has each and every angle covered.
 Their templates are varied and stunning.
 However, before you sign up for the service, there are a few things you should know.

-Once you build your website with Wix using a particular theme, you are stuck with it forever.
-If you want to change it, you will have to redo the whole process all over again.
+Once you build your website with Wix using a particular theme, it is not easy to migrate to a different theme.
+If you want to change themes, you will essentially have to rebuild your website from scratch.
 Weebly, on the other hand, allows its users to switch templates without having to rebuild their entire website.
 They are also more flexible when it comes to design customization, allowing you to tweak the source code and even to use a third-party template designed for Weebly.

-A great advantage both platforms offer is the ability to test them out for free.
+A great advantage both Wix and Weebly platforms offer is the ability to test them out for free.
 Without paying a penny, you can create a gorgeous Wix website, but be aware: You will not be able to use your own domain name and it will have a rather ugly-looking, long URL because your site will be a subdomain of Wix under the free plan.
 Your free site will also display a big Wix ad right on top of the page.
 Free websites built using Weebly also display an ad, but this time it is barely noticeable, as it is inserted in the footer.
 Other limitations for Weebly free account holders include the number of pages, products, and the ability to have a custom domain name — like Wix, you’ll be stuck with a subdomain if you don’t pay for a premium plan.

 By paying for a subscription package you will have much more control over how your site appears.
-Wix’s most basic ‘Connect Domain’ plan comes down at a monthly fee of $7.
+Wix’s most basic “Connect Domain” plan is available at a monthly fee of $4.50.
 You get 1 GB bandwidth and 500 MB storage capacity, but your website will continue to display the site builder’s ads unless you decide to upgrade to at least the Combo plan ($8.50 per month).
-Weebly takes down the ads even for Starter plan subscribers, allowing them to build as many pages as they want, to use their own domain name, and to customize their footer.
+Weebly takes down the ads even for their lowest plan subscribers ($12 per month), allowing users to build as many pages as they want, to use their own domain name, and to customize their footer.

-If you are looking into these two platforms for eCommerce purposes, you should know that Wix has a dedicated subscription plan for building online shops, with monthly rates starting at $20.
-When using Wix Ecommerce, you can choose from over 100 website design templates, and you have tons of royalty-free images available for use.
+If you are looking into these two platforms for eCommerce purposes, you should know that Wix has dedicated subscription plans for building online shops, with monthly rates starting at $17.
+When using Wix eCommerce, you can choose from over 100 website design templates, and you have tons of royalty-free images available for use.
 Products are added manually, but, for a small monthly fee, you can add the Shopify app to your eCommerce website and make inventory management, order tracking, and shipping a lot easier.

 4. Mobile Compatibility

 As more and more internet users access the web via their smartphones, a website’s mobile compatibility becomes a crucial factor for its success.
-Both platforms allow you to build mobile friendly websites without too investing extra efforts into this.
+Both platforms allow you to build mobile-friendly websites without too investing extra efforts into this.
 If you need your mobile version to be slightly different than the desktop one, you should know that Wix has a built-in mobile editor that allows you to tweak certain elements, move them around, resize, or even hide them.
 Weebly, on the other hand, generates a mobile version of the site for you which is fixed – you can’t edit items just on your mobile site.